Plumsail/documents-docs/source/document-generation/common-docx-xlsx/formatters.rst

 :code:`picture` - it resolves URL or base64 string and converts it to an image.
 :code:`picture` formatter can be used with resizing options, for example,  {{value}:picture(100,100)}.

+The formatter can be used in both DOCX and PPTX templates.
+Read the articles below for more information:

+- `Pictures in DOCX templates <../docx/pictures.html>`_
+- `Pictures in PPTX templates <../pptx/pictures.html>`_

 Examples
 ~~~~~~~~